nagdevAmruthnath/Bio7_Classification/README.md

 For instance to be able to return back much memory after image transfer use a low -Xms setting (e.g.: -Xms1024m).
 The maximum size for the Java Runtime (-Xmx) depends on the image size and could be adjusted depending on the available RAM (using for instance the half of the available RAM) of the OS.

+#### Image Transfer And Classification Data:

+In the Settings tab the datatype from Java to R can be adjusted for a less memory consumption if possible (transfer and classification - options are: double, integer, raw).

+#### Using the Bioformats library:

+Using the Bio-Formats library with the ImageJ macro (enable the option 'Use ImageJ Macro at Import' in the 'Settings' tab) it is possible to crop huge images to parts before the R classification process starts.
+The library has to be installed first as an ImageJ plugin.
+Bio-Formats GUI import commands can be recorded with the ImageJ macro recorder for use in the available project macro for, e.g., a specific import.

 ## Customization